Skip to main content

-If your gas boiler is getting tired and you're wondering what a heat pump actually costs these days — once the £7,500 grant is genuinely taken off, not just waved about — this page is the straight answer.
 A typical air-source install in 2026 runs £11,000 to £16,500 gross.
-The Boiler Upgrade Scheme voucher of £7,500 brings that down to £3,500–£9,000 net.
-For context, a like-for-like new gas boiler on the same house is £3,500–£4,500.
-Once the grant is on, a heat pump is now within striking distance of a new combi on day-one cost for most homes.
+The Boiler Upgrade Scheme voucher of £7,500 brings that to £3,500–£9,000 net.
+A like-for-like new gas boiler on the same house is £3,500–£4,500.
+Once the grant is genuinely on, a heat pump is now within striking distance of a new combi on day-one cost for most homes.
+This page is the straight version, with the £7,500 properly taken off rather than waved about.

 That's the headline.
 The quote you actually get depends on how your house is put together — which is why we always say: don't trust any heat pump number until a surveyor has been on your doorstep for 45 minutes.